Friend of the Court

 Yes.
 Whenever insurance is maintained, regardless by whom, a card and/or forms required to utilize the coverage, along with informational booklets, must be forwarded to the other parent.

 Spousal support (often called alimony) and child support are not the same.
 Spousal support is for the support of the former spouse and child support is for the support of the child.
 For those who are unable to work for some reason, or who have not been employed for an extended period of time, spousal support may be ordered.
 Other circumstances may also justify spousal support.
 If ordered, spousal support might be for weekly or monthly payments for an indefinite period, for a limited time, or in one lump sum.
-It will be ordered paid through the FOC Office and the FOC will act as the receiving and disbursing agent.
-Spousal support arrearage is subject to most of the same enforcement actions as child support.
-Spousal support is subject to federal and state tax offset refund intercepts also.
+It will be ordered to be paid through the MiSDU and the MiSDU will act as the receiving and disbursing agent.
+Spousal support arrearage is subject to many of the same enforcement actions as child support.
+Spousal support is also subject to federal and state tax offset refund intercepts.

 Holding and Returning Checks – by MiSDU

 Public Act 548 of 2004 (MCL 400.236(4) requires that the Michigan State Disbursement Unit (MiSDU) disburse support electronically.
-The MiSDU must accomplish this either through direct deposit to an individual's bank account or through use of a debit card.
+The MiSDU must accomplish this either through direct deposit to an individual's bank account or a debit card.

 Recipients of support will receive 3 NOTICES from MiSDU.
 If you do not indicate your preference for direct deposit by submitting a Direct Deposit form (on the back of the first and second Notice) within 2 weeks, MiSDU will send a 3rd Notice indicating a debit card will be issued to you.
-If you misplaced your form, call 877-464-3324.
+If you misplaced your form, you can access forms on MiSDU's website, www.misdu.com

 The following customers are exempt from mandatory participation in electronic disbursement of support:

-- Individuals with a mental or physical disability that imposes a hardship in accessing electronic payments.
+- Individuals with a mental or physical disability that poses a hardship in accessing electronic payments.

-- Individuals with a language or literacy barrier that imposes a hardship in accessing electronic payments.
+- Individuals with a language or literacy barrier that poses a hardship in accessing electronic payments.

 - Individuals with both home and work addresses that are more than 30 miles from an ATM or financial institution.

 Exempt customers are not required to receive payments via direct deposit or a debit card.
-They must contact the MiSDU to request and exemption by calling 877-464-3324.
+They must contact the MiSDU to request an exemption by calling 1-877-543-2660.

-When the card is sent in the mail, it will be in a plain white envelope with an address window that shows the recipient's name and address.
-It will contain instructions on how to activate your card and how to choose your PIN number.
-After your card is activated, the recipient can use the Internet at www.reliacard.com to
+When the card is sent in the mail, it will contain instructions on how to activate your card and how to choose your PIN number.
+After your card is activated, the recipient can use www.reliacard.com to:

 - Change their PIN